-- 1. Use communication skills that result in effective information exchange; - 2.
-Apply core health professions education competencies to practice/teaching; - 3.
-Use credible information from a multitude of sources to make informed decisions in an area of teaching; - 4.
-Perform the educator's role in ways that demonstrate professional integrity; - 5.
+- Use communication skills that result in effective information exchange. - 2.
+Apply core health professions education competencies to practice/teaching. - 3.
+Use credible information from a multitude of sources to make informed decisions in an area of teaching. - 4.
+Perform the educator's role in ways that demonstrate professional integrity. - Apply best practices in education to the development of quality learning experiences for adults. - 6.
 Advance education practice through scholarly research.

-- A 3.0 Cumulative Grade Point Average (CGPA) is required to graduate. - Meet all standards of Satisfactory Academic Progress successfully. - Complete an approved Applied Research Project (ARP). - Submit findings from ARP to a peer-reviewed journal, industry-respected scholarly journal or present a presentation or poster at a professional conference.
+- A 3.0 Cumulative Grade Point Average (CGPA) is required to graduate. - Meet all standards of Satisfactory Academic Progress successfully. - Defend a research proposal and final research project successfully to the doctoral research committee.

 The Application to Graduate paperwork should be completed no later than eight weeks prior to the end of the trimester in which the student plans to graduate.
-Please contact your ASC or the Registrar for the graduation application.
+This will be sent to the student from the Office of the Registrar.